Goemon (film): Plot

 Goemon charges into the battle wearing Nobunaga's armor and carrying his fully repaired double-bladed sword.
-His appearance instills fear in the warring armies as they believe Nobunaga has returned.
-Goemon fights through the armies until he reaches and kills Mitsunari.
-Mitsunari's army retreats in fear.
-Goemon then charges through Tokugawa's army, but Hattori Hanzo intercepts him mid-way.
+His appearance instills fear on the warring armies as they believe Nobunaga has returned.
+Goemon fights through the armies until he reaches and kills Mitsunari during a solar eclipse, causing Mitsunari's army to retreat.
+Goemon then charges through Tokugawa's army, but Hanzo intercepts him mid-way.
 Goemon immobilizes Hanzo by pinning his foot to the ground with a broken sword blade, allowing him to approach Tokugawa.
-As Goemon closes in to kill Tokugawa, he is mortally wounded by Sasuke, Goemon staggers and reveals that he is only holding Chacha's fan.
-Tokugawa agrees to peace, and Goemon leaves the battlefield.
+As Goemon closes in to kill Tokugawa, he is mortally wounded by Sasuke.
+It is later revealed that he is only holding Chacha's fan; Goemon actually planned to get Tokugawa to promise that there will finally be peace.
+When Tokugawa agrees, Goemon leaves the battlefield.
 Goemon struggles to make his way back to Chacha, but he dies of his wounds while watching the fireflies.